alexeygrigorev/fitness-assistant/README.md

 Since we use OpenAI, you need to provide the API key:

 1. Install `direnv`.
-If you use Ubuntu, run `sudo apt install direnv`.
+If you use Ubuntu, run `sudo apt install direnv` and then `direnv hook bash >> ~/.bashrc`.
 2. Copy `.envrc_template` into `.envrc` and insert your key there.
-3. It's recommended to create a new project and use a separate key.
+3. For OpenAI, it's recommended to create a new project and use a separate key.
 4. Run `direnv allow` to load the key into your environment.

 For dependency management, we use pipenv, so you need to install it: